 Current ICT Initiatives and projects - Republic of South Africa

-Some of the ICT Initiatives are currently ongoing at national level include the development of Strategies emanating from the Integrated ICT Policy Review Process, South African National Research Network & Tertiary Education and Research Network, Digital Terrestrial Television Migration process, SA Connect Broadband infrastructure rollout, and the Square Kilometer Array, Schools Connectivity Project and Wireless Mesh Network Technology Demonstrator.
+Some of the ICT Initiatives are currently ongoing at national level include the development of Strategies emanating from the Integrated ICT Policy Review Process, South African National Research Network & Tertiary Education and Research Network, Digital Terrestrial Television Migration process, SA Connect Broadband infrastructure rollout, and the Square Kilometer Array and the rollout of Tablets to Schools in Gauteng Province.